holunda-io/camunda-bpm-correlate/docs/user-guide/message-acceptor.md

-The message acceptor is a component responsible to receive the message from the Ingres adapter and store it into the database.
+The message acceptor is a component responsible to receive the message from the Ingress adapter and store it into the database.

 ## Message Metadata
 Along with the payload the message must contain metadata represented by the `MessageMetadata`.
 This metadata is extracted from the channel settings,